Encryption

 Accessing encrypted files

-If you encrypt a file you will need to enter the correct password each time the file is opened.
-Please note that passwords are case sensitive.
+If you encrypt a file, you will need to enter the correct password each time a secured file is opened.

 Changing the password